Manpreet-Singh-2004/Common-and-Basics-Codes/Express_Explain.md

 }
 ```

-This is first gonna take the notes model because based on it defines the schema of our notes database.
-Almost all if not all functions in this is going to be async in nature.
+This is first gonna take the notes model because it defines the schema of our notes database.
+Almost all, if not all, functions in this are going to be async in nature.

-- const user_id = req.user._id → gets the logged-in user’s id to link notes to them.
+- const user_id = req.user._id → gets the logged-in user’s ID to link notes to them.

 - ...req.body → spread operator, copies all fields from request body into the update (handy, but risky if user sends unwanted fields).